Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you still have the seed packet, check the packing date, you may have old seeds that won't grow.
 If they are supposed to still be viable take them back to where you bought them and ask for another pack.
 Be sure to show them how you tried to grow them.
 Also was the potting soil fresh?
 If you were trying to re-use old potting soil that could have been the problem, you also might want to try a seed starting mix instead of regular potting soil, sometimes that is too heavy for seed starting.
 Without knowing all the veriables it's hard to say exactly what went wrong, but these are some starting off points.

 I don't know about growing catnip from seeds.
 But I bought 3 small plants several years ago and they come up every year.
-In fact, my catnip is already up and I just came in from some yard work and brought my 3 kitties a treat.

 I was in my garden and I wanted to know is catmint edible?